kush-gupt/ramalama-k8s/README.md

 # All models across environments (ArgoCD ApplicationSet)
 kubectl apply -f k8s/argocd/applicationset-example.yaml
 ```
+> [!IMPORTANT]

-**Note**: Environment overlays (`k8s/overlays/dev` and `k8s/overlays/production`) are designed to work with ArgoCD's kustomize overlay feature, not standalone kubectl deployments.
+> Environment overlays (`k8s/overlays/dev` and `k8s/overlays/production`) are designed to work with ArgoCD's kustomize overlay feature, not standalone kubectl deployments.
 They are applied automatically when using the ArgoCD ApplicationSet.

 ## 🎛️ Model Management